 The most recent match Hull was in did not bring joy and happiness or even a return of some confidence in Hull as a club.
 Another underperformance has left fans and club management with a lot of concern for future relegation possibilities.

-So if you are still feeling a bit down, and need some excitement before the next match try out some online roulette NZ sites have, a few wins should cheer you up.
+So if you are still feeling a bit down, and need some excitement before the next match try out some online sites, a few wins should cheer you up.

 Words from the Managers

 Middlesbrough manager, Tony Pulis had been recently attacking his teams attacking efforts, and showed no confidence in their abilities after their prior defeat to Cardiff.
 But he must be a bit more pleased with the results of this win against Hull, with great showing from Adama Traore.

 Tony expressed his delight with the Rudy Gestedes goals, lamenting his missed hat trick opportunity, when his attempt hit the posts.

 With Rudy Gestede returning from injury, and not quite as fit as he would like, the goals he scored in this match have made Tony confident in his progress.